streamr-dev/network/docs/docs/guides/become-an-operator.md

 You'll need Mumbai `MATIC` - widely available with [public faucets](https://mumbaifaucet.com) and you'll need ` TEST` tokens (the Mumbai network's worthless `DATA` tokens) - There is a `TEST` token faucet on the [Streamr Discord](https://discord.gg/gZAm8P7hK8).

 ## Mumbai testing environment node config
+This is the template you can use to override and replace the contents of your config file with.

 ```json
 {
     "client": {